 Back pain related to a degenerative spine condition can also be accompanied by symptoms like shooting pains, tingling numbness and muscle weakness.
 By understanding the risks that lead to the development of a spine condition, you can make lifestyle changes that can possibly help prevent or postpone the onset of back pain.

 Back pain has many causes.
 Some of the most common back pain risk factors include:

-- Injury — Traumatic, sports-related or even from something seemingly minor
+- Injury — traumatic, sports-related or strain from lifting

-- Repetitive motion — Continually twisting, bending or lifting in a stereotyped motion
+- Repetitive motion — continually twisting, bending or lifting

-- Obesity — Extra body fat puts additional stress on the spine
+- Obesity — extra body weight puts additional stress on the spine

-- Poor posture — Incorrect alignment of the spine leads to pain
+- Poor posture — incorrect alignment of the spine can cause uneven pressure and potential for pain

-- Smoking — Reduces bone density, reduces self-healing capacity and increases chance for damage
+- Smoking — reduces bone density, reduces self-healing capacity and increases the chance for damage

 Treatment for back pain

-While nearly everyone experiences some degree of back pain at one point in life, this discomfort is usually manageable with conservative and noninvasive treatment spanning several weeks or months.
-After proper diagnosis, your physician can help you find the treatment that is most effective for your spine condition and symptoms.
-For example, if a bulging disc is causing lower back pain, a physician may recommend analgesic medication, heat therapy and specific exercises to strengthen the disc’s supporting musculature.
+While nearly everyone experiences some degree of back pain at one point in life, this discomfort is usually manageable with conservative treatment spanning several weeks or months.
+After proper diagnosis, your doctor can help you find the treatment that is most effective for your spine condition and symptoms.
+For example, if a bulging disc is causing lower back pain, a doctor may recommend pain medication, heat therapy and specific exercises to strengthen the disc’s supporting muscles.